runtimeverification/k/k-distribution/k-tutorial/2_intermediate/01_macros/README.md

 Macros can be very useful in helping you define a programming language.
 However, they can be disruptive while pretty printing a configuration.
-For example, I might write a set of macros that transforms the code the user wrote into equivalent code that is slightly harder to read.
+For example, you might write a set of macros that transforms the code the user wrote into equivalent code that is slightly harder to read.
 This can make it more difficult to understand the code when it is pretty printed as part of the output of rewriting.

 K defines a relatively straightforward but novel solution to this problem,